maspadaru/ares/README.md

 ### Debuging

-Laser++ comes with a testing application.
+ARES comes with a testing application.
 The source code for this application can be found in the directory *test/* and can be executed by running:
 ```
-./laser.sh r
+./ares.sh r
 ```

-The test application runs a series of hardcoded Laser programs on hardcoded input.
+The test application runs a series of hardcoded ARES programs on hardcoded input.
-This is useful for debuging, as a specific Laser program can be run in GDB.
+This is useful for debuging, as a specific ARES program can be run in GDB.
 Simply edit the code in *test/main.cpp*, build and execute:
 ```
-./laser.sh d
+./ares.sh d
 ```